rossmodolin/alura-java-basics/README.md

 - **Lesson 1**: How to consume data from a website, parse it, select relevant parts and print them on the terminal.

-- **Lesson 2**: How to create a Whatsapp Sticker Generator from the resized poster + IMDB rating below the image.
+- **Lesson 2**: How to create a Whatsapp Sticker Generator from the resized IMDB poster + IMDB rating below the image.

+- **Lesson 3**: Refactor code using high cohesion, low coupling, interfaces, and reviewing object oriented concepts.
+Now the App can extract images from IMDB or Nasa Astronomy Picture of the Day APIs by changing only a few lines in the code.